-5. Preheat oven to 220°C / 425°F. In the meantime, grease your baking dishes with greased lining paper or the sides of your rings if you have them; otherwise, grease a sheet of parchment paper and place it on a baking sheet.
+5. Preheat oven to 220°C / 425°F. In the meantime, line your baking dishes with greased lining paper or the sides of your rings if you have them; otherwise, grease a sheet of parchment paper and place it on a baking sheet.

-6. With WET hands (keep a bowl of water nearby to dip your hands in before shaping each muffin), scoop out one sixth of the batter, or about 135 g / 4.75 oz, place inside your muffin rings / earthenware dishes or just onto the parchment paper, and shape as best as you can.
+6. With a ladle, scoop out one sixth of the batter, or about 135 g / 4.75 oz, place inside your muffin rings / earthenware dishes or just onto the parchment paper, and shape as best as you can.
 Drawing a gentle circular motion with the flat of a wet hand will allow the top to be even.
 Let rise again another 10 to 15 minutes, or until the bubbles at the top burst.

 7. Bake for 25 to 30 minutes, covering the muffins with loose foil after 15 minutes.
 Remove from dishes / rings / baking tray and cool on a rack.
 At this point, the crust might feel hard, but relax!
 It softens as it cools down.
 I promise you won’t be disappointed.
 Wait till the muffins are cold before you slice them in half and toast them.